mpv-player/mpv/DOCS/man/en/encode.rst

     --oacopts-clr
         Completely empties the options list.

+--oafirst
+    Force the audio stream to become the first stream in the output.
+By default the order is unspecified.

 --ovc=<codec>
     Specifies the output video codec.
+This can be a comma separated list of possible codecs to try.
 See --ovc=help for a full list of supported codecs.

 --ovoffset=<value>
     Shifts video data by the given time (in seconds) by shifting the pts values.

---ocopyts
-    Copies input pts to the output video (not supported by some output container formats, e.g. avi).
-Discontinuities are still fixed.
-    By default, audio pts are set to playback time and video pts are synchronized to match audio pts, as some output formats do not support anything else.

---orawts
-    Copies input pts to the output video (not supported by some output container formats, e.g. avi).
-In this modem discontinuities are not fixed and all pts are passed through as-is.
-Never seek backwards or use multiple input files in this mode!

 --ovcopts <options>
     Specifies the output video codec options for libavcodec.